Tips for a vata-balancing lifestyle

 image_blog

-The things you do in any part of your life affect all parts of your life.
-This includes the choices you make about what to eat, what you do for entertainment, the company you keep -- each of these causes has an effect.
-So if you are trying to change the way you feel, you must look holistically at what you are doing to bring about the results you are getting.
+The things you do in any part of your life affect all parts of your life and health.
+This includes food choices, entertainment and the company you keep — each of these has an impact.
+So if you're trying to change the way you feel, you must look holistically at what you're doing to bring the results you want to see.

 If you have an Ayurvedic health consultation, the first step a practitioner will often take with you is calming vata dosha, regardless of your constitution.
-That is because when vata is imbalanced, it can quickly push pitta and kapha dosha out of balance.
-Sometimes calming vata is enough to make symptoms, regardless of their dosha origin, fall away.
+That is because when vata is imbalanced, it quickly pushes pitta and kapha dosha out of balance.
+Sometimes, calming vata is enough to make symptoms, regardless of their dosha origin, fall away.

 Vata’s qualities are cold, light, mobile and dry.
 When vata is high, you’ll see many of these manifest as symptoms: a feeling of always being cold, dry skin, a worrisome or scattered mind.
 When your body and mind begin to reflect vata’s qualities, look to vata-calming diet and lifestyle changes.